AndersonEnergyLab-Cornell/ny-clcpa2050/README.md

 # ny-clcpa2050
-This Github repository holds the code and sample data for the CLCPA climate-energy policy analysis for the New York State.
+This Github repository holds the code and sample data for the Climate Leadership and Community Protection Act (CLCPA) climate-energy policy analysis for the New York State.
 For the full dataset, please refer to the Data section below.

 ## Table of Contents